Tour du Mont Blanc

 This leg will make your heart beat faster: you will hike on the paths tread by Romans over gurgling ravines, see stone types of varied colours, get views of glacial lakes and climb two high pass crossings!
 The path passes the southernmost point of the Mont Blanc massif, where you can enjoy unending vistas of the southern part of the mountain massif of the French Alps.
 You will first walk leisurely along the river to the baroque pilgrimage church Notre Dame de la Gorge, from where you can start with the long climb to the top of the passes: on a rocky alpine path from Col du Bonhomme (2329 m) to pass Col de la Croix du Bonhomme (2450 m).
 Replenish yourself at Refuge de la Croix du Bonhomme, a traditional shelter of the French Alpine Club.
 The last descent across alpine pastures with mountain brooks flowing through them leads you to Vallée des Glaciers (valley of glaciers), where you can toast to your successful hiking week in the small hamlet of Les Chapieux!

-A short journey takes you up to the Vallée des Glaciers, the valley of the glacier.
+A short journey takes you back to the Vallée des Glaciers, the valley of the glacier.
 From there you climb up to the Col de la Seigne pass, where you cross border from France to Italy and enjoy fantastic panoramic views.
 You then hike through fields studded with flowers to the Rifugio Elisabetta, a traditional Italian mountaneering lodge.
-A side trip to the turquiose glacier lake Lacs de Miage is enticing, before you take the bus to Courmayeur, the home of famous mountain guides and alpine mountaineers.
+A side trip to the turquiose glacier lake Lacs de Miage is enticing, before you take the bus or transfer from Chalet du Miage to Courmayeur, the home of famous mountain guides and alpine mountaineers.

 Courmayeur – Val Ferret